UnquietCode/doc-jekyll/README.md

 -------------
 0. Add files to your project's directory (next to the 'alpha.md' and 'beta.md' files).
 1. Adjust your _config.yml.
 Ensure that 'language' is set appropriately for your code snippets.
-2. make sure their templates are set to 'docco'
+2. Make sure their templates are set to 'docco'.
-3. make sure their styles are set to one of 'linear', 'paralell', or 'classic' (as in Docco)
+3. Make sure their styles are set to one of 'linear', 'paralell', or 'classic' (as in Docco).
-4. declare your code and comment sections in your files after the YAML front matter
+4. Declare your code and comment sections in your files after the YAML front matter.

 Section Notation
 ---------------